Saif Sporting Club: Stadium

 Rafiq Uddin Bhuiyan Stadium, Mymensingh was the home venue of the club in 2018–19 and 2019-20 season.
 The club used Banganbandhu National Stadium as their home venue in first two seasons of their football journey.
 In their final season, the held home matches at Munshiganj Stadium.

 Players

-The squad given here is made up of the players registered to Saif Sporting Club for 2021–22 season, the final season of the club's existence.
+The squad given here is made up of the players registered to Saif Sporting Club for 2021–22 season, the final season of the club's senior football team's existence.